 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Minecraft Server on an Ubuntu 16.04 Xenial Xerus server.
+I will show you through the step by step installation UFW Firewall on an Ubuntu 16.04 Xenial Xerus server.

 Install UFW Firewall on Ubuntu 16.04 LTS

 Step 1.
 First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.

 sudo apt-get update

 sudo apt-get upgrade

 In Ubuntu 16.04, UFW is installed by default.
 If not, you can easily install it by running the following command:

 After installation, UFW is deactivated.
 If you configure your server via SSH, it is important to release SSH before you enable UFW: